MingiJeong/MingiJeong.github.io/_pages/about.md

 I am Mingi Jeong, and I would like to be an enthusiastic, devoted expert in __Computer Science (Robotics)__, __Artificial Intelligence__ and __Ocean Engineering__ who will contribute to global society.

-I am a Ph.D. candidate of the Department of Computer Science at [Dartmouth College](https://home.dartmouth.edu/), USA.
-I am a member of [Reality and Robotics Lab](https://rlab.cs.dartmouth.edu/home/) and am working with [Prof. Alberto Quattrini Li](https://rlab.cs.dartmouth.edu/albertoq/).
+I am an Assistant Professor at Kevin T. Crofton Department of Aerospace and Ocean Engineering at [Virginia Tech](https://www.vt.edu/), USA.
+I received the Ph.D.degree from the Department of Computer Science at [Dartmouth College](https://home.dartmouth.edu/), USA.
+I was a member of [Reality and Robotics Lab](https://rlab.cs.dartmouth.edu/home/) and was working with [Prof. Alberto Quattrini Li](https://rlab.cs.dartmouth.edu/albertoq/).
 Before that, I served on ocean-going commercial vessels (LNG tanker, container vessel) for 5 years as a __Chief Officer__ (final rank) in [Hyundai Merchant Marine Co.,Ltd.](http://www.hmm21.com/cms/company/engn/index.jsp) under the connected service with the Korean Navy.
 I received a B.S in Nautical Science and a M.E in Maritime Safety Engineering from [Korea Maritime and Ocean University](https://www.kmou.ac.kr/english/main.do), working with [Prof. Eunbang Lee](https://www.kmou.ac.kr/mp/cm/cntnts/cntntsView.do?mi=2062&cntntsId=701).
 During a cadet period, I was an exchange student and Indoctrination Officer (IDO) in [SUNY Maritime College](https://www.sunymaritime.edu/) as the U.S. Coast Guard licensing regimental system, fully sponsored by [Rotary International](https://www.rotary.org/en)'s Ambassadorial scholar.

 By utilizing my professional background and skill-set obtained from a fulfilling Chief Mate position on board, I hope to be a dedicated researcher in the __autonomous navigation__ area by developing cutting-edge technologies, and being equipped with outstanding knowledge through __interdisciplinary research__.